Civil Marriage (1940)

 Two devoted sisters find themselves in love with the same man, and in an act of sacrifice, one lets the other marry him.
 Life seems settled until a newcomer—a man with progressive, socialist ideals—arrives, challenging their traditional outlook and stirring emotions long buried.
 His presence forces both women to confront their feelings, question the choices they’ve made, and navigate the tension between duty, personal happiness, and changing social values, culminating in a quiet yet emotionally charged resolution.

-The film's central focus on civil marriage inherently promotes individual choice and secular legal frameworks over traditional or religious marital norms, aligning with progressive values of autonomy and equality.
+The film's focus on 'Civil Marriage' inherently explores themes of individual autonomy and secular legal frameworks, often in contrast to traditional or religious marital norms, thus aligning its dominant themes with progressive values.

 The film critiques traditional Hindu marriage customs and societal norms, such as caste-based restrictions and opposition to inter-religious unions, portraying them as obstacles to individual freedom and happiness.
 The narrative champions civil marriage as a progressive alternative, implicitly framing these religious institutions as problematic.